masc-ucsc/docs/docs/pyrope/04-variables.md

 data or a null pointer.

-Pyrope has no pointers, but the same syntax is used for handle "valid" data.
+Pyrope has no pointers, but the same syntax is used to handle "valid" data.
-Instead the data is left to behave like without the optional, but there is a new "valid" field associated with each tuple entry.
+Instead, the data is left to behave without the optional, but there is a new "valid" field associated with each tuple entry.